ChrisBlom/Effestee/README.md

 a Finite State Transducer library for Java

-A Finite State Transducers (FST) is an structure which efficiently describes a relation betweens sets of sequences.
+A Finite State Transducer (FST) is an data structure that efficiently describes a relation betweens sets of string.

-FST are really usefull for working with strings, this library aims to provide a toolkit to create, manipulate, optimize and run FST's
+FST are really useful for working with strings, this library aims to provide a toolkit to create, manipulate, optimize and run FST's